 Maintenance Tips for Trucks

 You use your truck for many purposes.
 Whether it’s used for towing, pulling, loading/unloading, or off-roading, your truck has to stay strong inside and out.
 The key to maintaining your truck’s strength is all in the hands of the owner and a qualified service technician.
 It’s a kind of partnership between the two.
-Our mission is to keep your truck stronger than most, by adhering to the following truck maintenance rules:
+Our mission is to keep your truck stronger than most, by adhering to the following truck repair and maintenance rules:

 Protect the Engine

 A truck’s strong engine tells us everything about the truck, and its owner.
 No matter how the truck looks, it’s only as useful, powerful, and attractive as the engine allows it to be.
 It’s hard to admire a truck on the side of the road, as you zoom past.
 The “not-so-secret” secret is to maintain a consistent oil change schedule.
 Allowing your truck’s engine to overheat, and allowing engine parts to create friction will ultimately compromise your truck engine’s strength.

 This may be something that your state requires every year, but there’s nothing wrong with bringing your truck to All Pro Complete Auto Repair for a systems check.
 Waiting until you notice a performance issue is like waiting until you are diagnosed with an illness before visiting a doctor.
 Your truck will be one of the strongest on the road, as long as you stay two steps ahead of any repair problem.

 Maintain Proper Fluid Levels